rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    incentive for defection.
 This framing is probably more relevant in slow takeoff.
-2. Small enough that an actor could use a lead in AI capabilities to accomplish a [pivotal act][pivotal] _(TODO: this article isn't very focused, better one?)_ safely before unaligned AIs are constructed.
+2. Small enough that an actor could use a lead in AI capabilities to accomplish a [pivotal act][pivotal] safely before unaligned AIs are constructed.
 Note that under this framing, the 'capability dimensions we care about' are the ones which can be used to cause a pivotal act.
 If the alignment penalty makes all pivotal acts impossible, then that technique is (approximately) worthless.
 This framing is more relevant in fast takeoff and the acceptable levels of alignment tax could depend on the capabilities lead.

 For the remainder of this post, we'll abstract over these two models as well as different views on takeoff speed, referencing different perspectives as